-When the sender applies for an Advice of Delivery after a parcel has been posted, the Office of origin or any other Office appointed by the Administration of the country of origin shall fill up an Advice of Delivery form and shall attach it to a form of enquiry to which postage stamps representing the fee prescribed by the Convention of the Postal Union have been affixed.
+When the sender applies for an Advice of Delivery after a parcel has been posted, the office of origin or any other office appointed by the Administration of the country of origin shall fill up an Advice of Delivery form and shall attach it to a form of enquiry to which postage stamps representing the fee prescribed by the Convention of the Postal Union have been affixed.

-The form of enquiry accompanied by the Advice of Delivery form shall be treated according to the provisions of Article 29 below, with the single exception that, in the case of the due delivery of the parcel, the Office of destination shall withdraw the form of enquiry and shall return the Advice of Delivery form in the manner prescribed in paragraph 3 of the preceding Article.
+The form of enquiry accompanied by the Advice of Delivery form shall be treated according to the provisions of Article 31 below, with the single exception that, in the case of the due delivery of the parcel, the office of destination shall withdraw the form of enquiry and shall return the Advice of Delivery form in the manner prescribed in section 3 of the preceding Article.

-INDICATION OF TRADE CHARGE.
+Article 12. - INDICATION OF TRADE CHARGE.

-I. Trade Charge parcels and the relative Despatch Notes shall bear on the address side the indication "C.O.D." ("Remboursement") written or printed boldly and, after it, the amount of the Trade Charge without erasure or correction, even if certified.

-2. The sender shall in addition enter on the parcel and on the front of the Despatch Note his name and address in Roman letters.
+- I. Trade Charge parcels and the relative Despatch Notes shall bear on the address side the indication "C.O.D." ("Contre remboursement") written or printed boldly and, after it, the amount of the Trade Charge without erasure or correction, even if certified. - 2.
+The sender shall in addition enter on the parcel and on the front of the Despatch Note his name and address in Roman letters.

-TRADE CHARGE LABEL.
+Article 13. - TRADE CHARGE LABEL.

-Trade Charge parcels and the Despatch Notes also shall be furnished on the address side with an orange-coloured label in the form of the specimen annexed to the Detailed Regulations of the Convention of the Postal Union.
+Trade Charge parcels and the Despatch Notes also shall be furnished on the address side with an orange coloured label in the form of the specimen annexed to the Detailed Regulations of the Convention of the Postal Union.

-TRADE CHARGE MONEY ORDER.
+Article 14. - TRADE CHARGE MONEY ORDER.

-- I. Every Trade Charge parcel shall be accompanied by a Trade Charge Money Order form.
-This form shall be attached to the Despatch Note and shall bear a statement of the amount of the Trade Charge in the currency of the country of origin of the parcel and should show, as a general rule, the sender of the parcel as the payee of the Money Order.
-Each Postal Administration is free to have the Money Orders relating to parcels originating in its service addressed to the Offices of origin of the parcels or to other Offices.
+- r.
+Every Trade Charge parcel shall be accompanied by a Trade Charge Money Order form.
+This form shall be attached to the Despatch Note and shall bear a statement of the amount of the Trade Charge in Roman letters, written in full, and in figures in the currency of the country of origin of the parcel and should show, as a general rule, the sender of the parcel as the payee of the Money Order.
+Each Postal Administration is free to have the Money Orders relating to parcels originating in its service addressed to the office of origin of the parcels or to other offices.
 The counterfoil of the Order shall show the name and address of the addressee of the parcel as well as the place and date of posting. - 2.
 Entries in pencil shall not be allowed on Trade Charge Money Order forms.